The Complete Laser Cutting Materials List

 Laser cutters give you a variety of options to create custom items.
-Despite being called laser cutters, they are used to cut, engrave and mark various materials.
-While you might see a laser cutter for wood quite often, this isn’t the only material you can use.
-In fact, there are numerous laser cutting and engraving materials.
+Despite being called laser cutters, they are used to cut, engrave, and mark various materials.
+While you might often see laser cutters being used on wood, this isn’t the only material they can handle.
+In fact, there are numerous laser cutter materials.

 In This Article

 - What Materials Can be Cut Using a Laser Cutter